ozguronsoy/Heph/README.md

 All Platforms:
 - C++23 or higher.
 - CMake 3.28.0 or higher.
+- Python for building with the bootstrap script.
 - Doxygen 1.11.0 or higher for building documentation.
 - GTest for building tests.